Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Model Hamiltonians and observables

 The Bose-Hubbard Hamiltonian in 1D that describes bosons in the lowest band of an optical lattice can be represented as

-where $J$ is the tunnelling rate between adjacent sites, $b_{i}$ ($b^{\dag}_{i}$) is the bosonic annihilation (creation) operators for the $i$-th site, $U$ is the on-site interaction strength and $n_{i}$ is the number operator $b^{\dag}_{i}b_{i}$.
-On the other hand, the single-band two-species (with spins $\uparrow$ and $\downarrow$ ) Fermi-Hubbard Hamiltonian in 1D, we choose to work with, reads as
+where $J_i$ is the tunnelling parameter between sites $i$ and $i+1$, $b_{i}$ ($b^{\dag}_{i}$) is the bosonic annihilation (creation) operators for the $i$-th site, $U_i$ is the on-site interaction strength and $n_{i}$ is the number operator $b^{\dag}_{i}b_{i}$ for the $i$-th site.
+On the other hand, the single-band two-species (with spins $\uparrow$ and $\downarrow$ ) Fermi-Hubbard Hamiltonian in 1D, we choose to work with, is

-where $J$ is again the tunnelling rate between two neighbouring sites and $U$ is the on-site interaction energy that comes into play when two fermions with different spins are on the same site.
+where $J_i$ is again the tunnelling parameter between sites $i$ and $i+1$ and $U_i$ is the on-site interaction energy for two fermions with different spins at site $i$.
 The annihilation (creation) operators $c_{i,s}$ ($c^{\dag}_{i,s}$) for site $i$ and spin $s$ obey the fermionic anti-commutation relations.
 The number operator in this case is $n_{i,s}=c^{\dag}_{i,s}c_{i,s}$, and for each spin species, it has eigenvalues $0$ and $1$, due to Pauli exclusion principle.
+The site index in the subscript of $J_i$ and $U_i$ are dropped when these parameters are site-independent and only change from one realization to the other.

-In our calculation, we impose quenched disorder on both the Hamiltonian parameters, $J$ and $U$, and examine the cases where the disorder is only in the interaction term or only in the tunnelling term.
+In our calculation, we impose quenched disorder on both the Hamiltonian parameters, $J_i$ and $U_i$, and examine the cases where the disorder is only in the interaction term or only in the tunnelling term.
 In each of these cases, the physical quantities we compute, are described in the following.
-For the Bose-Hubbard Hamiltonian, a quantum phase transition from the superfluid to the Mott insulator phase \cite{Fisher1989} occurs at $U/J\approx 3.37$ for unit filling in the 1D case \cite{Kuhner2000}.
+For the Bose-Hubbard Hamiltonian, a quantum phase transition from the superfluid to the Mott insulator phase~\cite{Fisher1989} occurs at $U/J \approx 3.37$ for unit filling in the 1D case~\cite{Kuhner2000}.
 This phase transition can be detected by looking at the trends of the single-particle density matrix (spdm), $\langle b^{\dag}_{i}b_{j} \rangle$.
-In the superfluid phase, spdm elements show polynomial decay with distance between the sites, $|i-j|$, whereas in the Mott insulator phase, the spdm elements fall off exponentially with distance \cite{Daley2005}.
+In the superfluid phase, spdm elements show polynomial decay with distance between the sites, $|i-j|$, whereas in the Mott insulator phase, the spdm elements fall off exponentially with distance~\cite{Daley2005}.
 For our work, we define two Mott orders, averaged over the lattice sites, given by

 and